Australian and New Zealand Standard Classification of Occupations published by the Australian Bureau of Statistics.

 The date of completion of an Australian qualification is the first date on which the tertiary institution publicly notifies you that you have met the requirements for the award.
 This notification can occur by letter, on the internet, by publication in a newspaper, by e-email, or by bulletin board at the tertiary institution.
 It is not the date of conferral of your award.
 The date of conferral is the date that you actually receive your degree.

 De Facto Relationship

-A person is in a de facto relationship with another person (whether of the same sex or a different sex) if they are in a genuine and continuing relationship with a mutual commitment to a shared life to the exclusion of all others.
+A person is in a De Facto relationship with another person (whether of the same sex or a different sex) if they are in a genuine and continuing relationship with a mutual commitment to a shared life to the exclusion of all others.
 The couple must live together or have been living together and now reside separately on a non-permanent basis; and have been living together for a 'reasonable' period of time.
 For Partner visa applications and any permanent residency applications, applicants must have been living together for at least 12 months immediately prior to lodgement of an application.
-Other temporary visa applications only require that applicants have been living together for at least 6 months.
+Other temporary visa applications do not have a minimum requirement of time, however, around 6 months is generally seen as acceptable.

 A person who is wholly or substantially reliant on a family member for financial support to meet their basic needs of food, shelter and clothing; or wholly or substantially reliant on their family member for financial support due to being incapacitated for work because of the total or partial loss of bodily or mental functions.

 A child or step-child who has not turned 18 years of age, or, if aged 18 years or over, is a dependant.
 A dependent child must not have a spouse or de facto partner, or be engaged to be married.

 Eligible New Zealand Citizen